Good Neighbor policy: Good Neighbor Policy to Brazil

 Brazil had the most important branch of the Office of Inter-American Affairs on the entire continent.
 In all, 13 regional offices were created in different Brazilian capitals.
-Given Brazil's strategic importance for World War II, the country was the target of an immense US propaganda effort, mainly through films, cartoons, and documentaries.
+Given Brazil's strategic importance for World War II, the country was the target of an immense U.S. propaganda effort, mainly through films, cartoons, and documentaries.
 According to one historian, from 1942 to 1945, relations between Brazil and the United States were intense.
 Many American artistic and intellectual personalities were in Brazil working on behalf of the Good Neighbor Policy, including Walt Disney, Orson Welles, Samuel G. Engel, Gregg Toland, and John Ford.
-During the war, US propaganda films were seen by over 70 million Brazilian viewers.
+During the war, U.S. propaganda films were seen by over 70 million Brazilian viewers.

+In October 1940, the CIAA reached out to Disney Studios in effort to increase meaningful relationships between the United States and Latin America.
+As German and fascist influence began to expand around the world, the United States wanted to keep nations such as Argentina and Brazil close.
+Starting in August 1941 Walt Disney and his team would take a three-month tour through Latin America to mainly receive a better understanding of the area for their respective films.
+Starting in Brazil, the Disney Studios team would explore the country while working with the Brazilian people in order to prepare for future films.
+There were eventually two films that were produced in result of the Walt Disney Project; those two films being Saludos Amigos and The Three Caballeros.
+These two films included the likes of the famous Mickey Mouse and Donald Duck characters, who had become worldwide known figures.
+The two films, which were released in Latin America, worked to build better relations by including famous Disney characters into the world of Latin America.
+Walt Disney's portray of the Good Neighbor Policy seemed to be a success, as these films seemed to be very useful.

 Good Neighbor Policy to Cuba

-The Good Neighbor Policy caused the annulment of the Platt Amendment in 1934, though the U.S did continue to exert influence on Cuban affairs.
-In one notable example, the U.S government expressed to the Cuban government that it should increase American quotas for Cuban sugar under a trade agreement, with the idea that it would benefit Cuba’s local economy.
+The Good Neighbor Policy caused the annulment of the Platt Amendment in 1934, though the U.S. did continue to exert influence on Cuban affairs.
+In one notable example, the U.S. government expressed to the Cuban government that it should increase American quotas for Cuban sugar under a trade agreement, with the idea that it would benefit Cuba's local economy.